Top Data Science Courses 2020

 Course Duration: 220 Hours (Around 4 months)

 If you are looking for a Data Science course in India that will help you specialize in various elements of Data Science & Machine Learning, then this is the right course for you.
-The course begins from the foundation concepts of Python for data manipulation & analysis, statistical analysis and graduates up to advance techniques using machine learning.
+The course begins with the foundation concepts of Python for data manipulation & analysis and statistical analysis and graduates up to advance techniques using machine learning.

 Teaching mode: Classroom + Online interactive learning